Equivalences and stratified flops: Introduction

 The purpose of this paper is to define in a direct way the kernels which induce equivalences between the (derived) categories of coherent sheaves on the local models for stratified Mukai or Atiyah flops (of type A).

-The relation between birational geometry and derived categories of coherent sheaves is an interesting, at times subtle story.
-On the one hand there are general ideas of when two birational varieties should be $D$-equivalent ({\it i.e.} have isomorphic derived categories).
+The relation between birational geometry and derived categories of coherent sheaves is an interesting but sometimes subtle story.
+On the one hand there are some general guesses of when two birational varieties should be $D$-equivalent ({\it i.e.} have isomorphic derived categories).
 For example, one such conjecture is that $K$-equivalence should imply $D$-equivalence.
 Recall that two birational varieties $Y$ and $Y'$ are $K$-equivalent if they have a common resolution $Y \xleftarrow{\pi_1} Z \xrightarrow{\pi_2} Y'$ such that $\pi_1^*(K_Y) \cong \pi_2^*(K_{Y'})$ (see \cite{H} p.
 150 for details).

-More generally, given a flip $X \dasharrow Y$ there should be an embedding of $D(Y)$ into $D(X)$.
+More generally, given a flip $X \dasharrow Y$ there should be an embedding of $DCoh(Y)$ into $DCoh(X)$.
 So the minimal model program can be thought of as a process which yields a birational model having the smallest derived category among all models.

-One the other hand, one can take specific birational varieties $Y$ and $Y'$ and ask for a concrete equivalence between their derived categories.
+One the other hand, one can take specific birational varieties $Y$ and $Y'$ and ask for an explicit equivalence between their derived categories.
 One natural way to construct such an equivalence is to define a birational correspondence

 and hope that the functor $\pi_{2*} \circ \pi_1^*: DCoh(Y) \rightarrow DCoh(Y')$ is an equivalence.
-Sometimes the obvious correspondence works ({\it i.e.} it induces an equivalence) and sometimes it does not (see below).
+Sometimes the obvious correspondence works ({\it i.e.} it induces an equivalence) and sometimes it does not (see the discussion below).

 Interesting examples of such correspondences are given by (stratified) Mukai and Atiyah flops (defined below).
 Such flops appear naturally in higher dimensional birational geometry.
 For example, Baohua Fu \cite{f} shows that two Springer maps with the same degree over a nilpotent orbit closure are connected by stratified Mukai flops.
 So if one can show that stratified flops induce equivalences then it follows that any two Springer resolutions are derived equivalent.